FullStackTypeScriptCourse/course_material/04_ts/Exercise4.md

-# Week 4 Exercise: Typescript in React
+# Course day 4 Exercise: Typescript in React
 ## Part 1
 1. Create a new project with `npm init vite@latest my-react-ts-app -- --template react-ts`
 2. Create a small web application using react and typescript to display a list of people.
 The application should have the following features: